huggingface/blog/fine-tune-whisper-multilingual-asr.md

 This quantity of labelled data enables Whisper to be pre-trained directly on the _supervised_ task of speech recognition, learning a speech-to-text mapping from the labelled audio-transcription data.
-Since the pre-training task of speech recognition is the same as the downstream one, and due to the fact that Whisper is pre-trained to learn a speech-to-text mapping, Whisper requires little additional fine-tuning to yield a performant ASR model.
+Since the pre-training task of speech recognition is the same as the downstream one, and because Whisper is pre-trained to learn a speech-to-text mapping, Whisper requires little additional fine-tuning to yield a performant ASR model.

 This is in contrast to Wav2Vec 2.0, which is pre-trained on the _unsupervised_ task of masked prediction.
-Here, the model is trained to learn an intermediate mapping from speech to hidden-states.
-Whilst unsupervised pre-training yields high-quality representations of speech, it does **not** learn a speech-to-text mapping.
-This mapping is only ever learned during fine-tuning, thus requiring additional fine-tuning and more in-domain labelled data to yield competitive performance to Whisper.
+Here, the model is trained to learn an intermediate mapping from speech to hidden states.
+While unsupervised pre-training yields high-quality representations of speech, it does **not** learn a speech-to-text mapping.
+This mapping is only learned during fine-tuning, thus requiring additional fine-tuning and more in-domain labelled data to yield competitive performance to Whisper.